Calculations Quick-Reference

 Assumptions and Caveats

-The hyswap package functions assume that provided streamflow data has been quality controlled.
+The hyswap package functions assume that provided streamflow data are quality controlled.
 No checks on incorrect, missing, or negative values are performed.
 Users should perform any necessary QA/QC checks on the data prior to using hyswap functions.
-Additionally, hyswap does not detect artifacts or shifts in streamflow data that potentially violate statistical methods, such as: - negative flows associated with tidal-influenced locations or other phenomena - regulated flows or transitions from regulated to unregulated flows (or vice versa) - major watershed changes
+Additionally, hyswap does not detect artifacts or shifts in streamflow data that potentially violate statistical methods, such as:

-For users who are applying hyswap functions directly to data retrieved from USGS NWIS, please be aware that non-standard parameter names occasionally occur.
+For users who are applying hyswap functions directly to data retrieved from USGS NWIS, please be aware that non-standard parameter names occasionally occur (e.g. 00060_2_Mean or 00060_incorrect_Mean instead of simply 00060_Mean).
 Reasons for this could be to indicate that a site has an upstream and downstream sensor, a sensor was moved in the water column, or a site was measured multiple times.
 This package treats sites with non-standard parameter names as outliers and skips those sites.
 Users should take appropriate steps to check for non-standard parameter names and determine appropriate data handling steps based on their needs.

 Streamflow Percentiles